LightBlog

 The electromagnetic field would be formed using the conductive metal of the car body.[10]
 Electrochromic paints can be applied to plastic substrates as well, using a different coating chemistry.
 The technology involves using special dyes that change conformation when an electric current is applied across the film itself.
 Recently, this new technology has been used to achieve glare protection at the touch of a button in passenger airplane windows.

-Paint Paint Reviewed by 1/2 Price Pro Winnipeg Painting on 10:57 PM Rating: 5
+Paint Paint Reviewed by 1/2 Price Pro Calgary Painting on 10:57 PM Rating: 5

 LightBlog